tdongsi/tdongsi.github.io/source/_posts/SQL/2016-08-17-analytic-functions-in-mysql.markdown

 GROUP BY customer_name
 LIMIT 15;
 ```
-The output of these function is only different if there are duplicates in `SUM` value, as seen in rows 75-81 in the example output belows:
+The output of these function is only different if there are duplicates in `SUM(annual_income)` value, as seen in rows 75-81 in the example output belows:

 <table border="1"><tr BGCOLOR="#CCCCFF"><th>customer_name</th><th>SUM</th><th>row_number</th><th>rank</th><th>dense_rank</th></tr>
 <tr><td>Theodore R. King</td><td>97444</td><td>71</td><td>71</td><td>71</td></tr>